ajh1143/ajh1143.github.io/_posts/2018-02-01-AirBnBSea.md

 Great!
 We've compiled all of our data into a single (but long) file and preserved the original csv structure.

-I manually looked at the file and noticed two columns I was personally interested in, `Neightborhood` and `Overall_Satisfaction`.
+I manually looked at the file and noticed two columns I was personally interested in, `Neighborhood` and `Overall_Satisfaction`.
 The neighborhood is where the AirBnB rental is located in the city, and the Overall_Satisfaction is a user rating of their satisfaction with the rental.

 The workflow we're going to pursue will be to extract these two columns, and create a new DataFrame for analysis